Dichotomy of heavy and light pairs of holes in the $t-J$ model

-In a companion paper \cite{Grusdt2022_arxiv}, we extend the geometric string theory developed for a single hole \cite{Grusdt2018tJz,Grusdt2019} to the case of two charge carriers.
+In a companion paper \cite{Grusdt2023}, we extend the geometric string theory developed for a single hole \cite{Grusdt2018tJz,Grusdt2019} to the case of two charge carriers.
 In particular, this geometric string theory approach describes the properties of two holes bound together by a string of displaced spins, and thus provides estimates of the energy and dispersion relation of such pair states, see blue lines in Figs.~\ref{fig:tJz} and \ref{fig:peak_pos}.
 Note that the existence of a state at a given energy does not imply that said state is visible in the spectral function, since the spectral weight, i.e. the overlap with the excitation we consider, can still be zero.

 The geometric string theory correctly predicts the highly dispersive peak, as well as the existence of completely flat bands.
-The latter have also been predicted by a related theoretical study \cite{Shraiman1988}. \\
+Within this effective theory, the highly dispersive peak can be attributed to configurations where one hole re-traces the string created by the other hole, which allows the pair to move freely through the host antiferromagnet with an overall dispersion $\sim t$.
+The completely flat bands we find have also been predicted by an earlier theoretical study using a similar effective model \cite{Shraiman1988}.
+We attribute them to destructive interference of hole pairs with non-trivial rotational symmetry.
+A self-contained summary of the effective string theory is provided in the methods section.

 \textbf{Results for the $t-J$ model.--} In the isotropic case, $J_\perp = J_z$, the strongly dispersive peak remains visible, see Fig.~\ref{fig:fig1} bottom.
-In Fig.~\ref{fig:peak_pos}, we compare the peak position for the isotropic $t-J$ model with the $t-\rm{XXZ}$ model with $J_\perp/J_z=0.1$ and find that the momentum dependence along the $x$-direction of the lowest lying peak for $k_y=\pi$ is qualitatively very similar between the two cases.
+In Fig.~\ref{fig:peak_pos}, we compare the peak position for the isotropic $t-J$ model (yellow crosses) with the $t-\rm{XXZ}$ model at $J_\perp/J_z=0.1$ and find that the momentum dependence along the $x$-direction of the lowest lying peak for $k_y=\pi$ is qualitatively very similar between the two cases.
 This indicates in particular that also in the $t-J$ model, a highly mobile, tightly bound pair state exists.

-The flat bands, particularly visible in the $J_\perp/J_z=0.1$ case at momenta $k_y = 0,\pi/2$, acquire a dispersion approximately proportional to $J_\perp^2/J_z$, as can be seen in the top and middle plot in Fig.~\ref{fig:fig1}.
-We analyze this behavior in more detail by explicitly extracting the peak position $\omega_{\rm max}$ at $k_y=0$ for $t/J_z=3$ and different values of $J_\perp/J_z$ in Fig.~\ref{fig:peak_pos2}.
+The flat bands, particularly visible in the $J_\perp/J_z=0.1$ case at momenta $k_y = 0$ in the $d$-wave channel (and at $k_y = 0, \pi/2$ in the $d$- and for all $k_y$ in the $p$-wave channels, see data in the supplementary material), acquire a dispersion approximately proportional to $J_\perp^2/J_z$, as can be seen in the top plot in Fig.~\ref{fig:fig1}.
+We analyze this behavior in more detail by explicitly extracting the peak position $\Delta \omega_{\rm max}$ at $k_y=0$ for $t/J_z=3$ and different values of $J_\perp/J_z$ in Fig.~\ref{fig:peak_pos2}.